Force and geometric signatures of the creep-to-failure transition in a granular pile

-\textit{Experimental setup}.
-Granular piles are formed using the localized source procedure \cite{zuriguel2007}, in which grains flow through a double hopper above the base of the apparatus (see supplemental material for details).
-The pile naturally forms at its angle of repose.
-At this slope, the pile is the most fragile and is thereby susceptible to creep.
 The key to these experiments is that the bidisperse grains are made from a material that exhibits stress-induced birefringence, or photoelasticity \cite{hecht}.
 This allows for both acquisition of grain positions and imaging of the contact force network, providing a complete description of the granular state during sub-yield deformation.
-When a photoelastic material is placed between two perpendicularly oriented polarizers and subjected to stress, regions of the material alter the polarization of light.
-The result is a visual pattern of alternating bright fringes within grains of the system, which allows us to observe the local stress in each region of the pile \cite{daniels2017, abedzadeh2019}.
+When a photoelastic material is placed between two perpendicularly oriented circular polarizers and subjected to stress, regions of the material alter the polarization of light.
+The result is a visual pattern of bright grains within the system, which allows us to observe the local stress in each region of the pile \cite{daniels2017, abedzadeh2019}.
 This method thus provides a direct visualization of contact forces and their evolution under flow among granular materials.

 To capture creep and failure events, we use two high-resolution cameras that simultaneously record images of the full granular system approximately every three seconds.
 This dual-camera setup allows us to gather information about the grain positions, as in Fig. \ref{fig:expt}(a), and the underlying force chains, as shown in Fig. \ref{fig:expt}(b).
+To determine grain positions, we apply a circular Hough transform to the experimental images via the MATLAB function \textit{imfindcircles}, achieving a positional accuracy within 2 pixels.
 Images are mapped onto each other during post-processing, enabling a straightforward coupling of the evolution of particle arrangements and force chain structures.
 We employ the photoelastic technique to make semiquantitative measurements of contact forces as recently used to study granular flows on the free surface \cite{thomas2019}.
-Force chains refer to the chain-like distributions of strong contact forces, and illustrate heterogeneous force transmission as a fundamental feature of granular media \cite{cates1998}.
+Force chains refer to the chain-like distributions of grains that bear higher than average loads through the pile and illustrate heterogeneous force transmission as a fundamental feature of granular media \cite{cates1998}.
 They are shown as a result of the weight of the grains above them and depict the grains that maintain the strongest load.